FREQUENLY ASKED QUESTIONS

 A: No. These types of service project collections are not permitted at the convention.

 Q: What types of exhibitors are permitted to have booths in the Exhibit Hall?

 A: We focus on exhibitors who assist and encourage parents in their efforts to teach their own children at home.
-A few groups who enrich the homeschool experience are included as space allows.
+Vendors who enrich the homeschool experience are included as space allows.
 You will not find schools or teaching services in our hall who specialize in “out-of-home” education.
 Some information on privately funded teaching services may be found in our goody bag.